-Operates the courtesy lighting.
-Push the bottom portion of the switch to cycle through interior/swim platform, hardtop, and blue LED lighting.
+Bottom Circuit-Push the bottom portion of the switch to activate only the interior, bilge and swim platform lighting.

 Remote Courtesy Lights-Using the remote switching mechanism, platform, interior and bilge lighting can be operated from a distance of 300'.